-For example, if someone nearby opened a bag of laundry soap or a harsh disinfectant, a change in location could reduce the coughing.
+For example, if someone nearby opened a bag of laundry soap or a harsh disinfectant, a location change could reduce the coughing.
 Similarly, a harsh fragrance that’s blowing through an open window can be blocked by closing the window.

-There are some serious illnesses that can be spread by coughing or sneezing.
+Some serious illnesses can be spread by coughing or sneezing.
 In some cases, it is prudent to shift your location and practice physical distancing, if someone seems to be coughing for ten minutes or more.
 You may also need to call for medical assistance if they display other signs of illness, such as difficulty breathing.

-People who are coughing should cover their mouth in order to prevent the spread of viruses, such as those that can cause influenza.
+People who are coughing should cover their mouths to prevent the spread of viruses, such as those that can cause influenza.
 The correct way to do this is by coughing into the inside of their shirt or blouse or by coughing into a napkin.

 While most adults should be aware of the proper method of coughing, there are times when a person may neglect established protocols.